Trail Name: "SnackPack"

 CPR/First Aid/AED, LNT Awareness, Food Handling

-In my free time, I spend every minute I can getting sections completed on the Appalachian Trail, camping, roadtripping and visiting National Parks with my husband.
-(28/63!)
+In my free time, I spend every minute I can getting sections completed on the Appalachian Trail, camping, roadtripping and visiting National Parks (28/63!) and traveling with my husband and our dogs.

 My goal is to share with you an authentic and memorable outdoor experience.
 I strive to create genuine connections with people and help them find their place and their passion for the outdoors.
 There is no friend-family like a trail family; I can’t wait to have you join us!